-41. Practising Your Delivery
+9.3 Practising Your Delivery

 There is no foolproof recipe for good delivery.
 You are a unique person, and you embody different experiences and interests from others.
 This means you have an approach, or a style, that is effective for you.
 It also means that your concern about what others think of you can cause anxiety, even during the most carefully researched and interesting presentation.
-But there are some techniques you can use to minimize that anxious feeling and put yourself in the best possible position to succeed on presentation day.
+There are some techniques you can use to minimize that anxious feeling, however, and put yourself in the best possible position to succeed on presentation day.
 You need to prepare for your presentation in as realistic a simulation as possible.
-What follows are some general tips you should keep in mind, but they all essentially derive from one very straight-forward premise: Practice your presentation beforehand, at home or elsewhere, the way you will give it in person.
+What follows are some general tips to keep in mind, essentially all derived from one very straightforward premise: Practice your presentation beforehand, at home or elsewhere, the way you will give it in person.